Wan Hisham

-Datuk Wan Hisham bin Wan Salleh was a member of Terengganu State Executive Council in Malaysia and holds the State Infrastructure Development, Public Service and Communication Committee portfolio.
-He is also the chairman of T-Best Events, a State Government owned company which organised Monsoon Cup in Duyong, Terengganu.
+Wan Hisham bin Wan Salleh is a Malaysian former politician who was a member of Terengganu State Executive Council in Malaysia.
+He served the State Infrastructure Development, Public Service and Communication Committee portfolio.
+He is also the chairman of T-Best Events, a State Government owned company which organised the Monsoon Cup in Duyong, Terengganu.

-In Monsoon Cup, he has managed to bring big sponsors to Terengganu namely BMW, RICHARD MILLE, MasterCard, Air Asia, TM, ASTRO and ESPN in supporting the event putting Terengganu on international TV.
-He informally known as the right hand of the Terengganu Chief Minister, Dato Idris Jusoh as he famously referred him as 'The Man Who Makes Thing Happen' in developing the state after taking over from the previous governing party after the general election in 2004.
+In the Monsoon Cup, he has managed to bring big sponsors to Terengganu namely BMW, RICHARD MILLE, MasterCard, Air Asia, TM, ASTRO and ESPN in supporting the event putting Terengganu on international TV.
 Apart from the Monsoon Cup success, he also had improved the state transportation system bringing East Coast Expressway connecting Terengganu to the west coast of Peninsula Malaysia cutting the time needed from 9 hours to 3 hours drive from Kuala Terengganu to Kuala Lumpur, the capital of Malaysia.
-He has also upgraded the airport, providing education programme for the suburban and elderly people on Information Technology, building free houses for the under poverty and recently has brought Terry Thoren to the state to start Animation Development Programme which is expecting to provide 4000 work opportunities in the state every year in animation and 3D industry.
+He has also upgraded the airport, providing education programme for the suburban and elderly people on Information Technology, building free houses for the under poverty and recently has brought Terry Thoren to the state to start Animation Development Programme which is expecting to provide 4,000 work opportunities in the state every year in animation and 3D industry.

-Politics
+Early life and education

+Wan Hisham bin Wan Salleh was born at Kemaman, Terengganu, Federation of Malaya (now Malaysia) on 16 May 1956.
+His younger brother, Wan Ahmad Farid Wan Salleh was the 11th Chief Justice of Malaysia since July 2025.
+He received his early education at the Sultan Sulaiman 1 Primary School, Kuala Terengganu and Sekolah Dato' Abdul Razak, Seremban, Negeri Sembilan, before further his studies at the United World College of South East Asia, Singapore (1974–1976).
+When he was in United World College of South East Asia, he was awarded the 1st Class Ambassador Award for his all round achievement during his study.
+He later received his Bachelor of Economics (BEc) from the University of East Anglia (1976–1979).
+He also have his Master of Economics (MEc) from the Universiti Putra Malaysia (UPM).

+Political career

 Dato' Wan Hisham won the Ladang State Assembly Seat in General Election in 2004 defeating Dr. Sulaiman from the opposition party of PAS allowing Barisan Nasional win 28 out of 32 seats in Terengganu seeing the Barisan Nasional taking over the State Government from the previous ruling party, PAS.
-He was then appointed by the Chief Minister Dato Idris Jusoh to join the State Executive Council holding the State Infrastructure Development, Public Service and Communication Committee portfolio due to his academic qualification and his vast experience in construction business.
+He was then appointed by the Menteri Besar Idris Jusoh to join the State Executive Council holding the State Infrastructure Development, Public Service and Communication Committee portfolio due to his academic qualification and his vast experience in construction business.
 He was also then elected as the UMNO Treasurer for the state.
 However, he lost his seat in the 12th Malaysian General Election with a majority of 31 votes.